Posted on: 8 July, 2019

 - The names and contact details for two references.

-- A draft proposal of 2000 words for a research agenda on interdisciplinary knowledge integration for environmental governance relevant to our institutional setting.
+- A draft proposal of 2000 words for a research agenda on the global political economy of the environment and development relevant to our institutional setting.

 - A draft proposal for a course suitable for master students in at least two of the master programs at the Department of International Environment and Development Studies.
 The proposal must include the course objectives, a course description which specifies how the objectives are to be achieved, and a course outline.